greglook/puget/README.md

 sets and the keys in maps so that they are always printed the same way.

 By default, values with types which have no canonical representation defined will be printed in the same style as Clojure's pretty-print.
-The `:strict-mode` option can be set to true to throw an exception for these values instead.
+In strict mode, Puget will throw an exception for these values instead.

 ```clojure
 (require '[puget.printer :as puget])